 The next morning, your pet will see that the sun rises as usual and there are interesting things going on at the kennel, and new smells to be investigated.
 He will settle down!
 Remember that animals can talk.
 They can express hunger, loneliness and happiness.
 God has given them a strong survival instinct.
 Try not to worry!

 Christmas and Easter are the busiest times in any kennel.
-They are likely to be fully booked, so book your pets in as soon as you know the dates you will be away.
+They are likely to be fully booked, so book your pets in 1st October when know the dates you will be away.
 Remember to let the kennel know if you have to cancel or change the dates so that other animals can be accommodated.
 If your pet has never been in a kennel before, book it in for a one-night practice BEFORE the busy season, so that the pet has time to adjust when things are quiet.